How much do I need to retire?

 Which? recently published an example that estimates retirement costs based on the kind of lifestyle you want to live.
-This is a great way to approach your retirement planning as most people have some sort of idea for the kind of lifestyle they want in retirement.
+It is based on their research of average spending in retirement.
+If you’re not money-minded this is a great way to approach your retirement planning as most people have some sort of idea for the kind of lifestyle they want in retirement.

-The Which? calculation looks at 3 tiers of retirement lifestyles, we’ve named them Frugal, Comfortable and Luxury, which account for different levels of spending on
+The Which? calculation looks at 3 tiers of retirement lifestyles, we’ve named them Basic, Comfortable and Luxury, which account for different levels of spending on

 - Treats and Extras and